aswetha19/Data-Cleaning-and-Preprocessing-/README.md

-# Data-Cleaning-and-Preprocessing
+Data Cleaning and Preprocessing – Medical Appointment Dataset This repository demonstrates data cleaning and preprocessing of a medical appointment dataset using Python (Pandas).
-This repository demonstrates data cleaning and preprocessing of a medical appointment dataset using Python (Pandas).
 The goal is to prepare raw data for analysis and machine learning by handling missing values, fixing data types, and standardizing formats.

 Dataset Overview
 Rows: 110,527